 - 1. An in-class final examination carrying a maximum total of 50 (40%) points occurring on the date indicated in the course schedule below. - 2.
-A 2-3 page summary and critique of two articles carrying a maximum of 10 points (8%) to be presented in class. - 3.
-A well-developed research paper carrying a maximum total of 50 (40%) points due on the date indicated in the course schedule below. - 4.
-PowerPoint presentation of the final paper carrying a maximum total of 10 (8%) points to occur on dates as indicated in the course schedule below. - 5.
-Class participation carrying a maximum total of 5 (4%) points.
+A 2-page piece on the life history of Susanna Mwana-uta carrying a maximum of 10 points (8%) due on the date indicated in the course schedule below. - 3.
+A well-developed research paper carrying a maximum total of 40 (32%) points due on the date indicated in the course schedule below. - 4.
+PowerPoint presentation of the final paper carrying a maximum total of 15 (12%) points to occur on a date as indicated in the course schedule below. - 5.
+Class participation carrying a maximum total of 10 (8%) points.